Dr Ronx Ikharia

 It was at this event, 2 years ago that Dr Ronx was spotted by a TV commissioner and this year is set to be filming her first children’s TV presenting job, due to be aired in Autumn 2018.
 This role is exactly how Dr Ronx aims to self promote her motto; she wants young people to see her on screen and not only learn aspects of medicine, the human body and biology, but see her and believe that they too can aspire to reach their dreams.

 Dr Ronx also is involved in charity work.
-Last year she raised over £10000 for a refugee camp where undocumented Syrian refugees had settled in Turkey, she also volunteered there and was inspired to do more.
+In 2017 she raised over £1000 for a refugee camp where undocumented Syrian refugees had settled in Turkey.
+She also volunteered there, distributing food and spreading public health messages.

-Dr Ronx is passionate about everything that she does, her unique style, expert knowledge and engaging manner makes her one of Independent’s exciting new talents of 2018.
+Dr Ronx is passionate about everything that she does, her unique aesthetic , medical knowledge, engaging manner and desire to amplify the voices of young people, makes her one of Independent’s exciting new talents of 2018.